-There were no changes in the Company's significant accounting policies during the nine months ended June 30, 2020 that had a material effect on its condensed interim consolidated financial statements.
-The Company's significant accounting policies are disclosed in Note 3 to its audited annual consolidated financial statements for the year ended September 30, 2019.
+The Company's significant accounting policies are disclosed in Note 3 to its audited annual consolidated financial statements for the year ended September 30, 2020.

-Except as disclosed below, the Company has used the same accounting policies and methods of computation as in the audited annual consolidated financial statements for the year ended September 30, 2019.
+Except as disclosed below, there were no changes in the Company's significant accounting policies during the year ended September 30, 2020.